nanan9177/cdo-i18n/README.md

 - JSON files with a flat object mapping string keys to strings.
 - Files arranged in directories with full standard locale names.
+- See codeorg-messages.sh in our blockly-core fork for more details.

 ### Pegasus